 • The neuroprotective effects of PEA come from its effect on the down regulating the inflammatory cascade.
 It could have strong impacts on these neurodegenerative diseases: Alzheimer’s, Parkinson’s, Multiple Sclerosis, AND MIGRAINE!

 (The website Migraine Savvy and its author is not associated with any PEA products in any way.)

 PEA Migraine Headache Medication Resources:

 1. Malouf, Alan (B .Pharm) Visionary Health Compounding Chemist.
 Australian Source - Hamilton NSW.
 Ph (02) 4968-5081.
 PEA - Other Benefits 2018.

-2. Palmitoylethanolamide For Pain (no date) About Palmitoylethanolamide (PeaPure): introduction and use of a natural painkiller.
+2. Palmitoylethanolamide For Pain (2016) About Palmitoylethanolamide (PeaPure): introduction and use of a natural painkiller.
 Accessed 24 June 2016.

 3. Hesselink, Jan M Keppel, and Thecla AM Hekker.
 “Therapeutic Utility of Palmitoylethanolamide in the Treatment of Neuropathic Pain Associated with Various Pathological Conditions: A Case Series.”
 Journal of Pain Research 5 (2012): 437–442.
 PMC.
 Web.
 12 Nov.
 2015.
 Link - US National Library of Medicine, National Institute of Health (2012).